 |110||Wm Andrews Son||1||1||7||2||W Johnston||Well Off|

-At this point we have entered into the area of conjecture regarding Clara’s ancestors.
-What we do know is that the Andrews family of Port de Grave and the Andrews family of Harbour Grace (likely related) were in Newfoundland since the 1600s (see: following from Seary et. al. , Family Names of the Island of Newfoundland and Harbour Grace burial records below).
+At this point we have clearly entered into the area of conjecture regarding Clara’s ancestors.
+What we do know for certain is that the Andrews family of Port de Grave and the Andrews family of Harbour Grace (likely related) were established in Newfoundland by the 18th century (see: Seary et. al. , Family Names of the Island of Newfoundland).
+Various notes in different historical documents also suggest that the family may have had roots in south Devon, England and there is a possibility of a link to Colonial Massachusetts.